Nicky Bird Residency

 The Wash House, Adelphi Grove, Portobello EH15

 Opportunity to share pots, stories & other memorabilia.

 Welcome Introduction from Margaret Munro, Portobello Heritage Trust.

 Sun 1st 12noon & Sat 7th March 2pm

 Nicky’s work investigates the contemporary relevance of ‘found’ artefacts, their archives and specific sites through collaborative art processes with people who have significant connections to a hidden history.
 She is interested in how such artefacts, archives and sites carry both social and personal histories.
 This leads to a key question: what is our relationship to the past, and what is the value we ascribe to it?
 She has explored this through photography, bookworks, sound, the Internet and New Media.
 Dialogues with archivists, archaeologists, local community members, local history groups, and museum volunteers are instrumental in her practice.
 This means the collaborative process, and the physical site, shape the form of final artworks.

-Special thanks to Portobello Heritage Trust with the help in delivering this project, and to Print Vision for printing the 38 metre long wraparound banner.
+Special thanks to Portobello Heritage Trust with the help in delivering this initial phase of the project, and to Print Vision for printing the 38 metre long wraparound banner.